 It’s crucial you pick a course that has an instructor(s) that’s honest with you about the importance of niche selection.
 This is no doubt, a struggle for some people, but a course can help immensely if proper keyword research tactics are explained.

 Once you’ve picked the topic of your niche authority website, a course should have training modules on content site planning.

 If you’re planning on writing product reviews and list posts (or other content types) for affiliate earnings in your niche, you don’t want to start writing on topics willy-nilly based on your own content ideas.

 You want to come to this game with searchers’ intent in mind while at the same time understanding your limitations the search engines (like Google) will place on your site.

-An excellent course will show how to do precisely that with keyword research tools (ideally one).
+An excellent course will show how to do that with keyword tools.
 This is how proper content marketing and site planning should start.

 #2.
 Website Structure

 Affiliate marketing business courses should give you an overall plan, example, and guide on how to build a WordPress website from scratch.

 The course creators don’t have to be pro web developers, but they should be able to recommend tools such as site themes, page builder tools, and other plugins essential for making a high converting affiliate site.

 Gone are the days where you can write poorly written content and focus on getting links to individual pages and having them rank on Google.
 Those “content marketing” days are history.